agrc/deq-enviro/README.md

 ### Map Labels

 These are also managed via the "Visualization" tab of the AGOL item.
 Any changes should immediately be reflected in the application.
+The config spreadsheet also supports defining a map label field via the "Map Label Field" column.
+If a map label field is defined in the config spreadsheet, it will take precedence over the AGOL label field.

 ### Links (Identify Panel)